mdavis-xyz/staves-typst/docs/docs.typ

 / `start-octave`: integer. e.g. 4 is the octave starting from middle C. 5 is the octave above that.
 / `num-octaves`: Optional, defaults to 1.
 / `minor-type`: Defaults to "harmonic".
 Allowed values are "#minor-types.join("\", \"")".
 Melodic minor scales are not yet supported.
+/ `seventh`: Where the raised seventh would be a double sharp, configure how it is shown.
+Allowed values are "#seventh-types.join("\", \"")".
+See examples below.
 #for (k, v) in kwarg_defs.pairs(){
   [
     / #raw(k): #v